-In order to expedite passage through security, Manchester Airport offers an option for a FastTrack security ticket, which gives the traveler access to a dedicated, limited access queue to a security checkpoint for outbound flights.
-By skipping the general queue, a traveler will have more time to relax, eat, or shop before his or her flight.
+In order to expedite passage through security, Manchester Airport offers an option for a FastTrack security ticket, which gives the traveller access to a dedicated, limited access queue to a security checkpoint for outbound flights.
+By skipping the general queue, a traveller will have more time to relax, eat, or shop before his or her flight.
 Currently, Manchester Airport is offering a deal on 2 Security FastTrack tickets for a price of £7.50.

 Please note that FastTrack has the following hours of operation: